Mahin556/K8S-artifects/3-CKA-2024/Resources/Day46-PriorityClass/README.md

 When cluster resources are limited, not all pods can run simultaneously.
 Kubernetes uses Pod Priority to determine which pods should be scheduled first and potentially preempt (evict) lower priority pods when necessary.
+Priority is number.
+Priority class is resouce which is used to define priority so we does not need to directly specify the priority to the pod itself.

 ## Step 1: Create Priority Classes